Questions

 Good criticism makes the model better.

 If a question keeps showing up, it usually points to a real condition, tradeoff, or failure mode that needs to be named clearly.
+The best objections do not ask whether the idea sounds inspiring.
+They ask whether the operating logic is visible, reviewable, and durable under pressure.

 Look for hidden assumptions